Do Go On - 397 - Aviator Charles Kingsford Smith

 What are the odds?

-I'm just saying Millie from Melbourne, there's a chance.
+Melbourne, there's a chance.

-What, Millie sat you down and practised or?
+What, Millie sat you down and practiced?

 We did it standing.

-Just asked for a couple of tips.
+So I asked for a couple of tips.

 Standing at the bar.